promregator/promregator/docs/config.md

 ```

 #### Option "promregator.authenticator.oauth2xsuaa.client_key" (mandatory, if using promregator.authenticator.type=OAuth2XSUAACertificate)
 Specifies the private key which shall be used during the OAuth2 request.
-Omitted when client secret-based authentification is used.

 *WARNING!*
 Due to security reasons, it is *neither* recommended to store this value in your YAML file, nor to put it into the command line when starting Promregator.